-StackShot - Automated Image Capture for Focus Stacking
+StackShot - Automated Macro Rail for Focus Stacking

 Macro-photography is a fascinating sub-set of the photographic world.
 It brings to life detail that the human eye all too often misses.
 Unfortunately macro photographs often suffer from a narrow depth of field.
 How do photographers capture that stunning shot at high magnification and still have great depth of field?
 Enter focus stacking.
 Focus stacking is the art of digitally combining a series of images with a narrow depth of field into a single image with an extended depth.
 The images are usually collected with a macro rail and combined using a software program such as Zerene Stacker or Helicon Focus.
 Ideally each of these images is taken at a fixed distance interval.

 Most macro photographers are familiar with using a macro rail to adjust the camera’s position relative to the subject of interest.
 These macro rails allow the distance to be adjusted and provide a crude manual method for taking the series of shots required for focus stacking.
 Unfortunately there are several drawbacks.
 There is a lack of accuracy, reproducibility, speed, and precision.
 Additionally, sub-millimeter steps are difficult at best.
-If you want to take your focus stacking to the next level by adding additional axis of automated motion you may be interested in our StackShot 3X controller, or see a comparison of the two controllers.
+This is where StackShot comes in, it is an automated focusing rail for repeatably collecting images for focus stacking.
+Also, if you want to take your focus stacking to the next level by adding additional axis of automated motion (subject rotation for example) you may be interested in our StackShot 3X controller, or see a comparison of the two controllers.

 The solution?
 StackShot

-StackShot is an electronically controlled macro-rail that coordinates the movement of the rail and the triggering of the camera.
-StackShot’s simple user-interface makes the automation of the entire image capturing process very easy.
+StackShot is an electronically controlled macro rail system that coordinates the movement of the macro rail and the triggering of the camera.
+StackShot’s simple user-interface makes the automation of the entire image collecting process for focus stacking very easy.